webqit/oohtml/README.md

 ### Scoped Modules

-Some modules will only be relevant within a specific context in the page.
+Some modules will only be relevant within a specific context in the page, and these shouldn't map to the global document scope.

 Here, we get the `scoped` attribute for scoping those to their respective contexts, and thus, implicitly have an *object-scoped* module system: